Cross County Center

 Cross County Center is an open-air shopping mall located at the junction of the NYS Thruway and Cross County Parkway, in the Kimball neighborhood of Yonkers, New York, United States.
 The mall is managed by Marx Realty and hosts over 100 stores and restaurants.
 Anchor stores are Macy's and Target.
-The mall features prominent specialty retailers such as Armani Exchange, Zara, Michael Kors, Guess, Invicta Watch, and Steve Madden, in addition to Showcase Cinemas.
+The mall features prominent specialty retailers such as Armani Exchange, Zara, Adidas, Guess, Invicta Watch, and Steve Madden, in addition to Showcase Cinemas.

 History

 Developed by Sol Atlas, Cross County Center opened in 1954 as one of the nation's first open-air shopping destinations.
 Its parking lot was built atop a former peat bog.
 The 72-acre site included the Cross County Hospital in the middle of the mall campus complete with a rooftop helipad (the hospital closed in the early 1980s).

 The original anchor stores were Gimbels (later Stern's, now Macy's), John Wanamaker (later Sears, now Target), and F. W. Woolworth Company.
 Woolworth operated a main store and a garden store in the mall (the former is now mall space, while the latter was converted to Odd-Job Trading before becoming Old Navy).
 In September 1954, the women's clothing store Russeks opened a store in the shopping center, selling women's sportswear, dresses, coats, suits, furs, millinery, and accessories, as well as children's coats and dresses.
 The 1981 CBS TV movie Bill starring Mickey Rooney had the scene with Santa Claus filmed here.

 Starting in 2007, Cross County Center underwent a new development and upgrade overseen by The Macerich Company on behalf of the mall's owners, which was completed in 2012.
 The huge building that now houses Macy's Department Store (that was initially Gimbel's and then Stern's) has been enlarged by one third.
 It also features a new covered parking lot that is almost as large as the store; the underground loading complex has also been enlarged.
 The buildings housing the stores on Mall Walk have been renovated and look different, externally, than they did previously, and the catwalk around some second floor stores has been permanently removed.
 All of the smaller stores, such a those that housed cookie shops and lingerie stores, have been demolished.
 Nearby buildings have been extended, and one parking lot now faces several large stores.